10 Best Project Software for Mac Users in 2024

 Notion: Best for Solopreneurs and Small Business Owners

-Compared to our other top project management solutions for Mac users, Notion stands out as the most adaptable with more use cases than just about any product on the market today.
-Built with user customization in mind, Notion puts the power of flexibility in users’ hands, with the ability to use Notion as a wiki, project management suite, document hosting platform, and much, much more.
+Compared to our other top project management solutions for Mac users, Notion stands out as the most adaptable with more use cases than just about any product on the market.
+Built with high levels of user customization in mind, Notion puts the power of flexibility in users’ hands, with the ability to use Notion as a wiki, project management suite, document-hosting platform, and much, much more.

 A wide range of integration options, ready-to-use templates, file import and export options, and an extremely generous free forever plan make Notion a top choice for fast-moving solopreneurs and business owners who are looking for an affordable all-in-one project management solution that can adapt at scale.